atomisthq/docs/docs/getting-started/connect-atomist-to-github.md

 Click the "Authorize application" button to authorize Atomist and you will then be redirected back to your Slack team in the browser.

-If you are not a member of any GitHub organizations, your GitHub user account will be automatically selected, and you will not see any organizations listed.
-If you are a member of one or more GitHub organizations, after authorizing Atomist, you will receive a direct message in Slack from the Atomist bot asking whether to use your GitHub user account or one of your organizations as the GitHub account to associate with Atomist.
+If you are not a member of any GitHub organizations, your individual GitHub account will be automatically selected, and you will not see any organizations listed.
+If you are a member of one or more GitHub organizations, after authorizing Atomist, you will receive a direct message in Slack from the Atomist bot asking whether to use your individual GitHub account or one of your organizations as the GitHub account to associate with Atomist.

 <div class="ss-container">
   <img src="../images/github-account-select.png" alt="Select GitHub Account" class="ss-medium">
 </div>

-Select the GitHub account (your user account or an organization) to associate with Atomist by clicking its button.
+Select the GitHub account (your individual account or an organization) to associate with Atomist by clicking its button.
 Once selected, the Atomist bot will show a confirmation message in Slack.

 <div class="ss-container">
   <img src="../images/github-account-authorized.png" alt="GitHub Account Authorized Message" class="ss-large">